11 February 2022

 “There has been a lot of ink spilled on this topic,” said Dr. Anna Lewis, a Fellow-in-Residence at the Edmond J. Safra Center for Ethics at Harvard University.
 “However, there is an emerging ethical and legal consensus supporting the return of clinically actionable results.”

-Together with Dr. Robert Green, Dr. Bartha Knoppers, and an international group of experts, Lewis led the development of The GA4GH Policy on Clinically Actionable Genomic Research Results, the first international policy on this topic.
+Together with Dr. Robert Green, Dr. Bartha Knoppers, and an international group of experts, Lewis led the development of the GA4GH Policy on Clinically Actionable Genomic Research Results, the first international policy on this topic.
 The policy creates minimal international standards that all research projects that sequence individuals should follow.
 The knowledge that the initial researchers responsibly considered the return of results facilitates data sharing, the core purpose of the GA4GH.

 “This has been the most contentious of all the Regulatory and Ethics Work Stream outputs, and the hardest to reach consensus.
 We had a huge number of comments from GA4GH members and the public,” Lewis said.